Maybe the following perspective helps you…:)

 And as long as we never ‘try to be understood’ or ‘try to understand someone else,’

-we can always take solace in the fact that we’re all just trying our best -doing the best we know-how, doing what seems right to us.
+we can always take solace in the fact that we’re all just trying our best -doing the best we know how and doing what seems right to us.

 And that’s what makes us different, special, and interesting-as each other.